Reviewed by Monte A. Del Monte, M.D.

 - Decreased vision

 The symptoms described above may not necessarily mean that your child has exotropia.
-However, if you observe one or more of these symptoms, contact your child's eye doctor for a complete exam.
+However, if you observe one or more of these symptoms, see an ophthalmologist for a complete exam.

 Exotropia may be seen in children with very poor vision in one eye (sensory exotropia) or in association with certain genetic disorders that affect the eyes.
 It may also occur in association with a 3rd cranial nerve palsy or previous eye muscle surgery for strabismus.
 But, most often, childhood intermittent exotropia has no known cause so, if outward wandering of the eyes is suspected and persistent, your child should be evaluated by an ophthalmologist or orthoptist.

 - Positive family history of strabismus (misaligned eyes), amblyopia, childhood cataract, or glaucoma

 - Some genetic disorders that affect the eyes